Press enter or spacebar to select a desired language.

 What is the difference between a PhD and an EdD?

 • The PhD is designed to prepare students for a lifetime of conducting research in a given field and/or teaching research at advanced levels.
-The PhD degree often involves a greater number of credit hours and experience in research design, research methods and statistics, as well as conducting research under the tutelage of a faculty researcher with a greater emphasis on publication in scholarly journals.
+The PhD degree often involves a greater number of credit hours and experience in research design, research methods, and statistics, as well as conducting research under the tutelage of a faculty researcher with a greater emphasis on publication in scholarly journals.

 • The EdD, on the other hand, is typically designed to be a practitioner’s degree in which the student applies theory and research within his or her current field, discipline, or profession.

-• Both the PhD and the EdD are considered terminal degrees and typically require the defense of a dissertation.
+• Both the PhD and the EdD are considered terminal degrees and require the defense of a dissertation.

 ?
 Library